-And, behold, there came up out of the river seven kine, fatfleshed and well favoured; and they fed i...
+And he turned himself about from them, and wept; and returned to them again, and communed with them,...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.